github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-javascript.rst

 -  ``isSource(DataFlow::Node nd)`` selects all nodes ``nd`` from where flow tracking starts.
 -  ``isSink(DataFlow::Node nd)`` selects all nodes ``nd`` to which the flow is tracked.
 -  ``isBarrier(DataFlow::Node nd)`` selects all nodes ``nd`` that act as a barrier/sanitizer for data flow.
--  ``isAdditionalFlowStep(DataFlow::Node src, DataFlow::Node trg)`` allows specifying custom additional flow steps for this analysis; ``isAdditionalTaintStep`` is the corresponding predicate for taint tracking configurations.
+-  ``isAdditionalFlowStep(DataFlow::Node src, DataFlow::Node trg)`` allows specifying custom additional flow steps for this analysis.

 Such a module can be passed to ``DataFlow::Global<...>``.
 This will produce a module with a ``flow`` predicate that performs the actual flow tracking, starting at a source and looking for flow to a sink that does not pass through a barrier node.